 I didn’t know about shadow work.

-The gray morning light seeped through the window in my room, waking me from my blissful slumber.
+The gray morning light seeped through the window, waking me from my blissful slumber.

-Then, the dread of facing another day.
-It’s so warm and cozy under the covers.
-Why can’t I just stay here?
+Then, the dread of facing another day: Why can’t I just stay under the covers?

 All I knew was that if I could, I would’ve disappeared.